HC-Anh/Embedded-Software-Public/STM32F103C8/README.md

   + 2 Watchdog Timer for protection and error checking.

-  + 1 Systick Timer 24 bit count down for Delay function,….
+  + 1 Systick Timer 24 bit count down for Delay function,…

 - Supports 9 communication channels:

   + 2 sets of I2C.

-  + 3 sets of USART
+  + 3 sets of USART.

-  + 2 SPI
+  + 2 SPI.

-  + 1 CAN
+  + 1 CAN.

-  + USB 2.0 full-speed interface
+  + USB 2.0 full-speed interface.

 - Check for CRC and 96-bit ID errors.